Using intelligent automation for digital patient intake engages patients and supports staff

 “Easy, even for an old guy.”

-Of note, several of these pieces of feedback, gathered from patients in their 30s to their 70s, mention ease of use and understandability.
+Of note, several of these pieces of feedback, gathered from patients of a variety of ages, mention ease of use and understandability.
 Notable has found that it's important to approach the patient with simple, natural language and an intuitive design.
 In order to get the most patients to complete their pre-visit forms, the process has to be simple and easy to understand.
 In our work with Lowell Community Health Center, which serves a diverse patient population, 40% of whom are not native English speakers, we were able to use these principles to increase patient engagement by 30%.

 Several other pieces of feedback mention convenience and speed.
 Patients are increasingly evaluating their care options for convenience, in addition to quality of care, and are more likely to find another provider if their expectations are not met.
 To match patient expectations, Notable pre-populates known information from previous encounters so patients don’t have to do redundant work; they simply verify that the information presented to them is correct.